Collected Short Stories: Volume 2

 • This is a very well-written tale, though I have some doubts about its coherence at one point, noted later.

 • The story is split into two parts: the long introduction, which has three main characters, and the denouement, which introduces a fourth.
 It doesn’t immediately say where it is located, but it seems it’s in north Borneo like The Yellow Streak39 & The Force Of Circumstance40.
 As an aside, it mentions ‘brunch41’, which I’d thought was a modern locution.
-It also reports that it’s best for native-born Europeans to marry native girls – as discussed in The Force Of Circumstance42.
+It also reports that it’s best for native-born Europeans to marry native (Malay) girls – as discussed in The Force Of Circumstance42.

 • The first part concerns Skelton, an anthropologist who has been in the country for two years to study the tribes who have been without European contact, and who has caught malaria and is near death.
-The local Dyaks don’t want him to die while enjoying their hospitality and send him, his Chinese servant Kong, and a Dyak guide downriver by canoe to seek hospitality with the local planters, Mr & Mrs Grange.
+The local Dyaks don’t want him to die while enjoying their hospitality and send him, his Chinese servant Kong43, and a Dyak guide downriver by canoe to seek hospitality with the local planters, Mr & Mrs Grange.

 • Norman Grange is a robust but taciturn character and his wife is a well-meaning but ill-educated retired C-list actress.
 She is 46 but looks 60 and has a couple of terrible tics: she shakes her head involuntarily and appears to be trying to wipe something off her dress.
 Norman reads and re-reads some of the classics of English literature but appears to have learnt nothing humane from them.
 Mrs Grange reads pulp fiction.
 The Granges scarcely communicate and evidently hate one another.

 • They were happy for a year while she got used to the estate and the life, but she eventually got bored.
-Norman had promised her a trip back to England, but nothing came of it, and he admitted that it was foreign to him and he never wanted to go there again.
+Norman had promised her a trip back to England, but nothing came of it, and he admitted that England was foreign to him and he never wanted to go there again.
 He’d been born in Sarawak, Borneo, where his father had been in government service, went to school in England, but returned to Sarawak aged 17 and had lived there ever since apart from a tour of duty in Mesopotamia in WWI.

 • We now move on to the second part of the story.
 It is effectively a soliloquy by Mrs Grange in front of the mirror on the dressing table that Norman had had made to her exact specifications soon after they were married.
 She recounts the incident that happened 15 years ago.